top of page

 RESULT

 MKThink’s Facility Master Plan process created a transparent framework for prioritizing capital improvements that restored community trust in the facility decision-making process.
-This trust translated into 78% approval of the Measure Y bond initiative, which is funding $735 million in facility upgrades across five categories of need.
+This trust translated into 78% approval of the Measure Y bond initiative, which is funding $735 MM in facility upgrades across five categories of need.

 CLIENT